-17.646.015 TIME AND NUMBER OF MEETINGS
+17.625.015 TIME AND NUMBER OF MEETINGS

-- A. Residential or Mixed Use Projects.
-Residential or mixed use applicants shall hold one community meeting prior to submitting a preliminary project review or an application submittal, whichever is first in the process. - B. Other Projects.
-Non-residential applicants, comprehensive plans, and specific plans shall hold two community meetings, one prior to preliminary project review or application submittal, whichever is first in the process, and one after application submittal. - C. Scheduling.
+- A. Number of Meetings.
+Two community meetings shall be held, one prior to submitting a preliminary project review or an application submittal, whichever is first in the process, and one after application submittal. - B. Scheduling.
 Applicants shall work with an assigned planner to ensure community meetings do not conflict with Planning Commission meetings, City Council meetings, or other important city functions.
 A community meeting as outlined herein, is separate and apart from any other outreach meetings the applicant may conduct at their discretion, and any required public hearings.

-17.604.020 LOCATION
+17.625.020 LOCATION